uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/getting-a-teacher-training-adviser.md

 To sign up, you’ll need one of these:

 * Bachelor’s degree with honours, grade 2:2 or higher
-* Predicted grade 2:2 or higherfor your bachelor’s degree with honours, if you’re still a student
+* Predicted grade 2:2 or higher for your bachelor’s degree with honours, if you’re still a student
 * Overseas qualification equivalent to a bachelor’s degree with honours, grade 2:2 or higher

 Not sure how your qualification compares?
 An adviser can help with that.